 THE DINING ROOM – AFTER

-I immediately changed the light fixture, choosing the bold, triple bubble light from Modernica.
+I immediately changed the light fixture, choosing the triple bubble light from Modernica.
 It suits the 13 foot tall ceiling and looks like a sculpture during the day – at night, it lights up the dining room so beautifully.
-We brought our old dining room furniture from the townhouse, but I added new MCM inspired grey velvet chairs.
 We created a floating credenza using three Ikea cabinets which we finished off with a DIY waterfall top and sides, made from grey-stained Carribean pine plywood.
 See the tutorial here.
+After realizing our MCM teak table was too much work, we opted for an outdoor table and easy-to-wipe chairs – this has been a GAME changer.

 THE MAIN BATHROOM – BEFORE